Shawon5030/History-Of-All-Programming-Language-/Python.md

 Jython compiles Python 2.7 to Java bytecode, allowing the use of Java libraries from a Python program.[177]
 Pyrex (last released in 2010) and Shed Skin (last released in 2013) compile to C and C++ respectively.
 Performance
+A perforance comparison among various Python implementations, using a non-numerical (combinatorial) workload, was presented at EuroSciPy '13.[178]
+In addition, Python's performance relative to other programming languages is benchmarked by The Computer Language Benchmarks Game.[179]